Shortcuts

 As a village perché (perched village), it rests against the mountain backdrop.
 Woodlands of cypresses, dotted with occasional azure pools from the villas, surround the area.
 The ramparts give a stunning view of the French Riviera’s sea and, being slightly inland, also of the northwest the peaks of the Alps.

-Budget one day to explore the town.
-While you can speed-walk through the old town in an hour, you’ll want to take it slow and have a look in the many art galleries and churches, and savor a croissant or coffee on a terrace overlooking the hills and sea.
-Don’t miss the beautiful forest walks and famous art museums.
-Before you visit, make sure to check out our guide to the best (and worst!) times to visit.
+Budget several hours to explore the town, and wear comfortable walking shoes.
+While you can speed-walk through the old town in 30 minutes, you’ll want to take it slow and have a look in the many art galleries and churches, and saver a croissant or cocktail on a terrace overlooking the hills and sea.

 What To See